Azure/deployment-stacks/README.md

-# Get started with the deploymentStacks (Preview)
+# Get started with Deployment Stacks (Preview)

 Azure customers find it extremely difficult to manage the lifecycle of a _collection_ of resources – while it’s easy to deploy resources together as a group, after the deployment finishes there is no single way to relate those resources together and manage their lifecycle.

-Infrastructure deployed in Azure may span across multiple resource groups, subscriptions and even tenants.
-DeploymentStacks will make it easy to manage the lifecycle of a collection resources that work together to create a solution.
+Infrastructure deployed in Azure may span across multiple resource groups, subscriptions and even tenants. deployment stacks will make it easy to manage the lifecycle of a collection resources that work together to create a solution.

-A "deploymentStack" is a grouping concept that allows for lifecycle operations to be performed on the defined group of resources.
-While it is very similar to the traditional [Microsoft.Resources/deployments](https://docs.microsoft.com/azure/templates/microsoft.resources/deployments?tabs=json) resource, `Microsoft.Resources/deploymentStacks` is a reusable resource type that can help you manage the resources your deployment creates.
-Any resource created using a deploymentStack is _managed_ by it, and subsequent updates to that deploymentStack, combined with the newest iteration's `UpdateBehavior`, will allow you to control the lifecycle of the resources managed by the deploymentStack.
+A _deployment stack_ is a grouping concept that allows for lifecycle operations to be performed on the defined group of resources.
+While it is very similar to the traditional [Microsoft.Resources/deployments](https://docs.microsoft.com/azure/templates/microsoft.resources/deployments?tabs=json) resource, `Microsoft.Resources/deployment stacks` is a reusable resource type that can help you manage the resources your deployment creates.

+Any resource created using a deployment stack is _managed_ by it, and subsequent updates to that deploymentStack, combined with the newest iteration's `UpdateBehavior`, will allow you to control the lifecycle of the resources managed by the deploymentStack.
 When a deploymentStack is updated, the new set of managedResources will be determined by the resources defined in the template.

-The UpdateBehavior property of the deploymentStack determines what happens to these previously managed resources.
+The `UpdateBehavior` property of the deploymentStack determines what happens to these previously managed resources.
 It currently supports the following behaviors:

 * `DetachResources`: Remove previously managed resources from the list of the deploymentStack's managedResources, but keep them in Azure.
 * `PurgeResources`: Remove previously managed resources from the list of the deploymentStack's managedResources, and also delete them so that they no longer exist in Azure.

 To go through a deployment stacks tutorial, complete the installation of the client tools, select [tutorial](./TUTORIAL.md).

-> The deploymentStacks preview is currently private, please treat this information as confidential and do not share publicly.
+> The deployment stacks preview is currently private, please treat this information as confidential and do not share publicly.

 ## Feature Registration

-Use the following command to enable deploymentStacks in a subscription:
+Use the following command to enable deployment stacks in a subscription:

 ```powershell
 Register-AzProviderFeature -ProviderNamespace Microsoft.Resources -FeatureName deploymentStacksPreview